beerproto/beerproto/README.md

 #### Notes

-Interoperability with BeerJSON can be achieved, but does require the conversion of the enumerators and a few other small key properties.
-But to assit with this we provide a command line tool that can convert between BeerProto and BeerJSON.
+Interoperability with BeerJSON can be achieved, but does require the conversion of the enumerators between int32's and strings and handling non nullables properties.
+To assit with this we provide a command line tool that can convert between BeerProto and BeerJSON.